drewvpham/drewvpham.github.io/_posts/2019-10-05-djreact-part1.md

 My only complaint on this video series is that the creator does not go into much detail of what things are and why its necessary.
 So I will need to review things and research further.
 But I suppose that is also a good thing!

+I did really appreciate the creator going into detail on how we can improve the app and the steps one can take such as adding a description field.
+The process is outlined and the viewer gets a high level overview of what was accomplished throughout the video.

 I am excited to brush up and carrying this forward in the future!
 More blog posts to come!